Dhruv-krishn-a/Zerodha_project/README.md

 # Zerodha_project
-This is a clone of Zerodha
+This is a fullstack clone of Zerodha website.